 - The Atomic Bombings of Hiroshima and Nagasaki Poster Exhibition

-Calling on the United Nations and Governments for Action
+Calling on the United Nations and national governments to act

 Mayors for Peace is inviting non-member cities to join the organization through the Hiroshima Secretariat, associations of local governments, Lead Cities, 2020 Vision Campaigners, and various other channels.